 The AJA is published quarterly, in January, April, July, and October, in print and electronic formats and is available through subscription and non-subscription access options.
 The electronic AJA is hosted on JSTOR.

 The AJA is indexed in ABS International Guide to Classical Studies, Anthropological Literature: An Index to Periodical Articles and Essays, Art Index, Avery Index to Architectural Periodicals, Book Review Index, Current Contents–Arts & Humanities, European Reference Index for the Humanities (ERIH), Humanities Index, Humanities International Complete, International Bibliography of Periodical Literature in the Humanities and Social Sciences (IBZ), Web of Science's Arts & Humanities Citation Index, and Wilson Web.
-The AJA is archived in Portico and CLOCKSS and is a member of CrossRef.
+The AJA is archived in Portico, CLOCKSS, and LOCKSS and is a member of CrossRef.

 Open access book and museum reviews, volume indexes, and supplementary content and illustrations that complement published articles are available on the AJA website.
 Abstracts, tables of contents, and author profiles are also freely accessible.
 A powerful subject and keyword search tool allows for content discovery; a Student Resources page includes links to vetted archaeological websites, blogs, and multimedia and interactive projects.